Home Compare ROCK-B.CO vs SFSN.SW

 Rockwool A/S vs SFS Group: Which Stock Looks Stronger in 2026?

-SFS holds the cleaner structural position, with the lead spread across valuation and profitability.
-Rockwool A/S does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with SFS carrying a narrow edge on valuation.
+Rockwool A/S still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — SFS holds the more constructive position.
 That puts structure and market broadly in agreement — SFS's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.